Freedomland U.S.A.: Unbuilt areas and attractions

 There were several unbuilt areas and attractions.
 One area near New Orleans and Satellite City would have recreated the Florida peninsula.
 Plans were also drawn up for a replica of a Hollywood set located near San Francisco.
 An expansion of the New England section would have included a commemoration of the Battle of Bunker Hill, a fishing village, and a Plymouth Rock replica.

 In addition, the developers planned to build the Freedomland Inn just south of the park, with between 300 and 600 rooms.
 (Note: According to author Michael Virgintino, accounts vary on whether the inn would have had 300, 350, 400, and 600 rooms.)
-Architect William B. Tabler was hired to design the inn, which would have been directly south of the park, and contained amenities such as a wading pool, an Olympic-size swimming pool, a restaurant, and a coffee shop.
+Architect William B. Tabler was hired to design the inn, which would have contained amenities such as a wading pool, an Olympic-size swimming pool, a restaurant, and a coffee shop.
 Ultimately, only a foundation slab was developed; upon the park's eventual demise, some props were dumped over the slab and used as landfill.